Frequently Asked Questions

 Are you open year-round?

-We ARE!
-While three of our four properties are seasonal, The State Game Lodge offers a fantastic venue for a winter wedding.
+We are!
+While three of our four properties are seasonal and close at the end of October, The State Game Lodge offers a fantastic venue for a winter wedding.
 Check out our Winter Weddings Page.

 How far in advance do I need to book?